orchidalgia/CBM101/setup.md

 # Setting up your system

-## Video walkthrough:
+## Command prompt:
-If you are new to computer science, we *strongly* recommend you start by watching [this video](https://www.youtube.com/watch?v=4KpD-L8-uZQ) on how to navigate the command terminal (if you haven't already).
+If you are new to computer science, we *strongly* recommend you start by watching [this video](https://www.youtube.com/watch?v=4KpD-L8-uZQ) on how to navigate the command prompt (if you haven't already).
 Then you can proceed to following these instrcutions on how to set up the course environment.

 ## Anaconda: